shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/agile.md

 # Agile Methodology in CIRRUS

-The CIRRUS team follows a **hybrid Agile Project Management** approach that combines elements of **Kanban** and <span title="Waterfall: Sequential project management methodology with distinct phases."><strong>Waterfall</strong></span>.
+The CIRRUS team follows a **hybrid Agile Project Management** approach that combines elements of **Kanban** and Waterfall{title="Sequential project management methodology with distinct phases."}.
 This strategy helps to manage day-to-day work flexibly while tracking long-term progress and deliverables effectively.

 ## What is Agile Project Management?